1601-mma2013/One_Call/README.md

 After all the hassle, Michee finally managed to recieve help from two policemen, made a car accident report and settled everything with the driver.

-Notice how the scenario remains at a fairly high level, without getting too specific about interfaces or technologies.
-It’s important to create scenarios that are within the realm of technical possibility, but at this stage the details of reality are unimportant.
-We want to leave the door open for truly novel solutions, and it’s always possible to scale back; we are ultimately trying to describe an optimal, yet still feasible, experience.
-Also notice how the activities in the scenario tie back to Vivien’s goals and try to eliminate as many tasks as possible.

 ### b.
 Requirements
 Describe necessary capabilities of the product